Web Analytics

 And that’s why they are crying or fussing – not because they are fighting sleep.

-When we create sleep associations that are not sustainable for us and not necessary for our babies, no one sleeps well.
+None of the sleep associations are inherently 'bad'.
+If it works for you and your baby, great!
+It's when we create sleep associations that aren't sustainable for us and not necessary for our babies, no one sleeps well.

 And it looks like babies are fighting us.